Rashaan Nall: Personal life

+He currently resides between Los Angeles, CA and Paris, France.

 Spirituality

 Rashaan is from a Christian Baptist background and practices Kundalini yoga and Vipassana meditation.

 Charity

 Rashaan volunteered as an assistant teacher at Marvin Avenue Elementary School with the nonprofit organization Equal Opportunity Productions (EqOp), an arts organization.
 Rashaan also served a three-year stint as assistant teacher at Faith acting studios and assistant teacher at All About Kids Acting conservatory.